CP1401/Practicals/prac_06/README.md

     return number
 ```

-Notice that this function doesn't mention "height" or "weight".
-It has instead been designed to be generic and reusable.
+Notice that this function doesn't mention `height` or `weight`.
+It has instead been designed to be generic and
+reusable.
 It's reusable for height or weight or age or ... any float!
 That's why our variable is just `number`.
 It's a generic and
 not misleading name.

 Now, before we use this in our main program, we should... **test it!**
 Change the last 2 lines of your program so `main()` is commented out and `run_tests()` is back in.

 Then add some tests.
 You should be able to do this yourself now.
 Write two calls to the function that get different values and save them into variables, then print those variables.
+E.g.,

 ```python
 height = get_valid_number("Height (m): ", 0, 3)